tldr-pages/tldr/pages/common/sha256sum.md

 `sha256sum {{filename1}} {{filename2}}`

-- Calculate and save the list of SHA256 checksums to a file
+- Calculate and save the list of SHA256 checksums to a file:

 `sha256sum {{filename1}} {{filename2}} > {{filename.sha256}}`